HEADS-project/methodology/heads_actors/service_operators.md

 The Service operator does not necessarily have detailed knowledge of the HD-Service implementation details or platforms it is running on.
 It is typically an administrator or a super-user of the HD-Service itself.

 The service operator is mainly using Kevoree to accomplish its tasks.
-The tasks associated with the HEADS Platform Expert are detailed in section XXX.
+The tasks associated with the HEADS Platform Expert are detailed in section [3.3](https://heads-project.github.io/methodology/heads_methodology/for_service_operators.html).